rboman77/lending_club/README.md

 # Balancing Training Data

-Most of the data is fully paid.
-So training data is highly imbalanced.
-In this case, we use class weights to help the neural network although it didn't help.
+Most of the loans are good so training data is highly imbalanced.
+In this case, we use tried to use class weights to help the neural network although it didn't help.

 # Prediction Results